tfsec/tfsec.github.io/_docs/google/sql/no-public-access.md

 ---
+title: google-sql-no-public-access
-title: Ensure that Cloud SQL Database Instances are not publicly exposed
+description: Ensure that Cloud SQL Database Instances are not publicly exposed
 shortcode: google-sql-no-public-access
 legacy:
 summary: Ensure that Cloud SQL Database Instances are not publicly exposed